 Throughout this unit, students will study a range of prose literature and consider how textual choices engage readers imaginatively, emotionally and critically.
 They will develop familiarity with key terms, concepts and practices that will equip them for further studies in English and Literature.
-Through their examination of structure, style and subject matter in a range of literary texts, including Marcus Zusak's The Book Thief, students will deepen their appreciation of the various ways literary texts are crafted and can inspire their own imaginative responses.
+Through their examination of structure, style and subject matter in a range of literary texts, including Marcus Zusak's The Book Thief and F. Scott Fitzgerald's The Great Gatsby, students will deepen their appreciation of the various ways literary texts are crafted and can inspire their own imaginative responses.
 In the creation of imaginative texts, students will use their knowledge and appreciation of literary techniques to explore and experiment with aesthetic features and stylistic devices to achieve particular effects.